Gautamshahi/WarClaim/README.md

 # Dataset for [2023 Israel–Hamas war](https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war)

-This GitHub repository corresponds to the dataset used for our research article titled **[Dataset for 2023 Israel–Hamas war]((https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war))**.
+This GitHub repository corresponds to the dataset used for our research purpose.
 The repository contains fact-checked articles and social media posts about the 2023 Israel–Hamas war.
 The data is extracted through the [AMUSED](https://link.springer.com/chapter/10.1007/978-3-031-10525-8_23) framework.
+The shared content only contains link to the fact-checked articles.
 The dataset consists of around **1200** articles from **58** fact-checking websites in **32** languages.

 The distribution of number of fact-checked articles is mentioned below: